 HIV, hepatitis C virus (HCV) and sexually transmitted blood borne illnesses (HIV/HCV/STBBI) is a critical issue and ongoing challenge in Saskatchewan and Manitoba.

-More recently, creative new implementation and program science studies launched globally have been effective at limiting the HIV epidemic.
-These studies, however, were not focused on Indigenous peoples in Canada or led by Indigenous peoples.
-The Waniska Centre will take these studies and programs and reapply them using an Indigenous Two-eyed Seeing approach, bringing the best of Indigenous and Western perspectives and sciences.
+More recently, creative new implementation and program science studies – where findings from the research are applied and adapted rather than left simply as data – launched globally have been effective at limiting the HIV epidemic.
+These studies, however, were not focused on Indigenous peoples in Canada or led by Indigenous people.
+The waniska Centre will take these studies and programs and reapply them using an Indigenous Two-eyed Seeing approach, bringing the best of Indigenous and Western perspectives and sciences.

 Place, history and social contexts matter for Indigenous peoples, so waniska’s research will be land- and culture-based.
 It will develop programs and research projects that will support Indigenous communities and academics, and train the next generation of Indigenous scholars, practitioners and community members in HIV/HCV/STBBI research and converting that knowledge from the research into practical, helpful information for communities and other academics.